The-Center-for-Unity/ubpod-new/docs/content/2025-06-20-simple-cms-feature-work-plan-updated.md

 # Simple CMS Feature Work Plan - COMPREHENSIVE REVISION

+**_Status Update (June 23, 2025): The extensive refactoring described in this document is now functionally complete.
+All major architectural changes, data migrations, and bug fixes have been implemented.
+The system is stable on the new two-file content model.
+Remaining work involves implementing the automated testing suite (Phase 4) and final cleanup (Phase 5)._**

 **Project:** UrantiaBookPod JSON Content Aggressive Streamlining
 **Date:** 2025-06-20 (Complete Revision Based on Deep Analysis)
 **Approach:** Radical episodes.json Streamlining + Comprehensive Bug Fixes